2021 Makassar cathedral bombing: Bombing

-The bombing happened outside the Sacred Heart Cathedral of Makassar, the oldest cathedral in the city, while a Palm Sunday service was being conducted inside.
+The bombing happened outside the Sacred Heart Cathedral of Makassar, the oldest church in the city, while a Palm Sunday service was being conducted inside.
 The explosion occurred at the southeastern gate of the cathedral, near the intersection of Thamrin and Kajaolalido streets.
 According to police, the perpetrators were riding a motorcycle and intended to enter the church when they were stopped by police in front of the cathedral.
 When the perpetrators were asked to get off the motorcycle, the blast occurred.

 Several churchgoers were reportedly injured in the attack.
 The South Sulawesi regional police described the incident as a suicide bombing.
 National Police spokesman Argo Yuwono said there were two perpetrators of the attack.

 The bombing location was in the vicinity of Makassar City Police headquarters and City Hall.
 Human remains were found at the scene.
 The two perpetrators were the only people killed by the blast, which also injured 20 people.
 A CCTV recording showed three pedestrians and a car passing the site moments before the explosion occurred.